PAHFIT/pahfit/README.rst

 focusing on dust and gas emission features from the interstellar medium.
 The original version of this code focused mainly on Spitzer IRS observations (see below).
-Exising (e.g., AKARI) and planned (e.g., JWST) observations motivates this expanded python version.
+Existing (e.g., AKARI) and planned (e.g., JWST) observations motivates this expanded python version.

 Based on and inspired by the IDL code PAHFIT by JD Smith and Bruce Draine.